 In addition, with the recent rise of artificial intelligence (AI) and machine learning (ML)-powered ITOM tools, organizations can leverage remediation processes to offload low-level workloads from your IT department.
 This helps to save costs and free up IT teams to concentrate on handling business-critical ITOM processes.

 Copyright © 2021 Trianz

 There are many individual components of your IT infrastructure that need managing to maintain efficiency and security in the long term.
 These include:

 Aspects of network management could include maintaining secure connections between employee computers and virtual desktop infrastructure (VDI) in the cloud.
-For telecommuters, a corporate VPN service would need to be maintained, to encrypt data in transit and avoid data breaches.
+For telecommuters, a corporate virtual private network (VPN) service would need to be maintained to encrypt data in transit and avoid data breaches.

-Internal IT Service Desk – An internal IT service desk would manage the administrative processes relating to your IT infrastructure.
+An internal IT service desk would manage the administrative processes relating to your IT infrastructure.
 The desk would maintain self-service documentation that details how to use your software applications.

-Assignment of hardware would be managed, recording who is using the asset, and providing assistance with low to mid-level technical queries relating to their use.
+Assignment of hardware would be managed, recording who is using the asset and providing assistance with low to mid-level technical queries relating to their use.
 The desk would also monitor incoming service requests, escalating troublesome queries to development teams and IT engineers so you can proactively manage your various IT infrastructures.

 This is crucial as it allows you to analyze operational trends, highlighting inefficiencies in your network that may need transforming to improve operational efficiency.

 Trianz is a leading IT operations management consulting firm.
 With decades of experience in helping clients minimize downtime and maintain SLA adherence, we help CIOs and IT managers identify gaps in their IT operations management workflows and develop roadmaps for consistent long-term improvement.
 Our strategy focuses on architecture and contributes to realigning IT operations with your overall business strategy.